 Day 1: Dubrovnik – Kotor – Mostar

 We arrived early in the morning at Dubrovnik Airport on our first day in the Balkans.
-After renting a car from one of the car rentals in the airport, we were ready to kick off our epic Balkans road trip.
+After renting a car from one of the car rentals in the airport, we were ready to kick off our epic Balkans road trip: first a day trip from Dubrovnik to Kotor.

 Trip from Dubrovnik Airport to Montenegro border